graniticio/granitic/doc/tutorial/004-data-capture.md

 so that in order to match an incoming request, the request path _must_ include a number and an optional trailing slash.
-We've also defined a [regular expression group](https://www.regular-expressions.info/refcapture.html) around the part of the path that will be considered as required ID.
+We've also defined a [regular expression group](https://www.regular-expressions.info/refcapture.html) around the part of the path that will be considered as representing the requested ID.

 We've also added a new field <code>BindPathParams</code> and set it to an array of strings.
 The number of strings in this array should match the number of groups in the <code>PathPattern</code> regex.
-Here we are saying that the first group should be injected into a field called 'Id'.
+Here we are saying that the value of the first regex group should be injected into a field called 'Id'.

 The last step is to tell Grantic that the <code>Id</code> field we're refering to is the one on our <code>ArtistRequest</code>
 struct.
 This is done in code by making your <code>ArtistLogic</code> struct implement [handler.WsUnmarshallTarget](https://godoc.org/github.com/graniticio/granitic/ws/handler#WsUnmarshallTarget)

+The method

+<code>UnmarshallTarget() interface{}</code>

-The method <code>UnmarshallTarget() interface{}</code> required by this interface allows each endpoint to create a 'target' object that any data from a request will be decanted into.
+required by this interface allows each endpoint to create a 'target' object that any data from a request will be decanted into.

 Change your <code>ArtistLogic</code> struct to look like: